HermanL02/WarwickUniversity-Notes/202406/Interim Report.md

 We are still working on the picture send and receive.

 ## Testing
 We plan to test the whole process with a senior developer.
-Also, we will do the A/BV
+Also, we will do the A/B test to determine which one the users would prefer, whether they prefer to use a vpn or our app to chat the secret messages.

 # Evaluation